keboola/connection-docs/components/extractors/database/mongodb/index.md

 - **Incremental** -- Loads data to your tables incrementally.

 - **Mode** -- Specifies the export mode: *Mapping* or *Raw*.
-Start by exporting few documents using the [Raw mode](#raw-export-mode) first -- it will help you see document structure for which you need to write mapping.
+Start by exporting few documents using the [Raw mode](#raw-export-mode) first -- it will help you see the document structure for which you need to write mapping.

 - **Mapping** -- This is the most important section in case you have selected the *Mapping* mode; it defines [how documents in the collection are mapped](#configure-mapping) to the output tables.